This is our 501(c)(3) organization

-Alpha Kappa Alpha is comprised of a nucleus of 290,000+ members in graduate and undergraduate chapters in 42 states, the District of Columbia, the US Virgin Islands, the Bahamas, Germany, Liberia, South Korea, Japan, Canada, South Africa, and the Middle East.
+Alpha Kappa Alpha is comprised of a nucleus of nearly 300,000 members in graduate and undergraduate chapters in all 50 states, the District of Columbia, and 55 nations including the US Virgin Islands, the Bahamas, Germany, Liberia, South Korea, Japan, Canada, South Africa, and the Middle East.

 Its membership is comprised of distinguished women who boast excellent academic records, proven leadership skills, and are involved in the global community through advocacy and service.
 Alpha Kappa Alpha has dedicated itself to improving the quality of life for citizens worldwide and promoting peace.